single-cell-genetics/vireo/README.rst

    vireo -c $CELL_DATA -d $DONOR_GT_FILE -o $OUT_DIR --forceLearnGT

-In modes 3 and 4 are less common, the algorithm will run mode 1 first and then match the estimated donor genotype and the given values (even partial).
-The matched given genotype will replace the estiamted ones as prior in the second run.
+In modes 3 and 4, the algorithm will run mode 1 first to estimate the genotypes of ``N`` donors and match them to the given donor genotypes (even partial).
+For the matched samples and SNPs, the input genotypes will replace the estiamted values as a prior in the second run.

 Note, the cell data (``$CELL_DATA``) via ``-c`` can be any of the following two
 formats: